help-AY/MDEF/docs/term1/01-Bootcamp.md

 the poster is a quote by, 1988 noble prize winner, egyptian writer - najeeb mahfouz - it translates directly to "fear does not prevent death, but it prevents life."

-i choose to fight my fear and not let it dictate my impact on the world.
+i choose to fight my fear and become the maker i always dreamt of being.

 __AY